“How in the world did I end up here?”

 This way of seeing and being in the world created and incredible amount of disharmony within myself.
 I had been blessed with many wonderful personality characteristics and raised to be polite, kind and respectful by my parents, but at the end of the day I didn’t like what I saw in the mirror and the critic wasn’t at all shy to let me know.
 I was very much at odds within myself and this all came to a head when my body said enough is enough.
 Inner turmoil manifested in the form of stress related symptoms and mental health issues.
 Enter painful and messy stuff, what a blessing!

 This all forced me to take a real hard and close look at myself and my life with brutal honesty.
 It was hard, real hard but oh so necessary.
 Change needed to happen.
 Healing needed to happen.
 I set a new course towards being well in my body, mind and spirit through the daily practices of yoga and mindfulness.
 These practices have transformed my life in a way that’s really hard to put into words.
 The healing of old pain has happened.
 A much more loving and kind relationship with myself has been established.
 Intention, awareness and intuition inform most all of my decisions.
+Being more present in my life has allowed me to quell the inner critic, get in flow and be the best I can be in all areas of my life.
 Peace and contentment has grown within me and it has nothing to do with the outside world.
 Who knew this was all possible?!

 My passion and mission since starting my coaching practice in 2015 is to help the clients I work with to create greater happiness, peace and well-being in mind, body and spirit through the practice of mindfulness.
-We have this one precious life to live and I want to do everything in my power to help people live fully and with greater joy like those who have helped me along my path.
+Also to help individuals and groups in the corporate and athletic setting tap into the immense performance potential mindfulness practice produces in the area of resilience, focus and flow.
+We have this one precious life to live and I want to do everything in my power to help people live fully, reach their full potential personally and professionally and live with greater joy, passion and vitality.

 *Moksha Yoga Instructor RYT 500